Shuyang12138/CS769_Project/README.md

 ## Team ID: 12
 ## Team Member: Grace Yi Chen, Shuyang Chen, Dandi Chen

-This is the python code for **Named Entity Recognition in Biomedical Domain**
+This is the python code for **Incorporating Unlabeled Data For Biomedical Named Entity Recognition**

 Details of the folder: